sky-uk/what-bump/README.md

 ### With Cargo

 `what-bump` is written in [Rust](https://www.rust-lang.org).
 You'll need at least version 1.36 to build (that's what I used).
-Install rust following the instruction on the official website.
+Install rust following the instructions on the official website.

+To  install from [crates.io](https://crates.io) just type

+    cargo install what-bump

-`what-bump` depends on [git2-rs](https://github.com/alexcrichton/git2-rs), which requires libgit2 to be installed on your system.
+It depends on [git2-rs](https://github.com/alexcrichton/git2-rs), which requires libgit2 to be installed on your system.
 It should already be available if you're using git.

-Build with
+To build from sources, clone the repository and build with:

     cargo build --release

-and install locally with
+Then you can install it locally with

     cargo install --path .